 Instructions

-• In a measuring cup, stir together the water, vinegar, honey, and salt.
+• Stir.
+In a measuring cup, stir together the water, vinegar, honey, and salt.

-A measuring cup with brine for pickled red onions
+Making the brine for pickled red onions in a cup.

 Nutrition